scifir/scifir-units/README.md

 The Scifir Collection is under development, but the units are already released.
 Molecules aren't, but they will by ready soon!

 **scifir-units** includes special units to use, then it's unneeded to care about having the proper dimensions and prefixes when developing scientific software, you can instantiate any value you have on the machine, without performing operations with a calculator first to convert the units to a common prefix.
-Learn how to use them at the [Wiki](https://github.com/scifir/scifir-units/wiki/).
+Learn how to use them at the [Wiki](https://github.com/scifir/scifir-units/wiki).

 ### Team

-The **Scifir Collection** is developed by [Ismael Correa](https://github.com/Iarfen/), a software developer of 32 years old.
+The **Scifir Collection** is developed by [Ismael Correa Castro](https://iarfen.github.io), a software developer of 32 years old.
 You can email him if you find bugs, you want to request new features, or have any other need, at ismael.correa.castro@gmail.com.
 His ORCID is 0009-0007-3815-7053, if you want to reference this work inside any publication.

 ### Funding

 The **Scifir Foundation** is looking for **funding**, in order to do some digital marketing and pay some other needs of the project.
-If you want to support this libraries, **science will thank you** for that, you can donate in this [sponsors page](https://github.com/sponsors/Iarfen).
+If you want to support this libraries, **science will thank you** for that, you can donate in this [sponsors page](https://github.com/sponsors/iarfen).

 ## Installation